IamMrandrew/hautakchurch2020-wp-theme/README.md

 # Hau Tak Church 2020 Wordpress Theme

-Hau Tak Church website was built with Bootstrap CSS framework, with PHP, MySQL database as backend.
-This is a theme for hautakchurch.org as you may curious about, and is developed by using `underscores` as starter theme.
+Hau Tak Church website was built with Wordpress as CMS.
+This is a custom theme for hautakchurch.org as you may curious about, and is developed by using underscores as starter theme.

 ## Features